sazidnur/waer-os-3-article/README.md

 ### Compose for Wear OS

-Compose for Wear OS is now available!
-Design your app with familiar UI components adapted for the watch.
-Compose for Wear OS is in developer preview, with new samples and documentation to help you get started.
-Most of the Wear related changes you make will be at the top architectural layers.
+Compose is now available for Wear OS!
+Create your app using common UI components that have been customized for the watch.
+Compose for Wear OS is now accessible in developer preview, with new samples and instructions to get you started.
+The majority of your Wear-related changes will be at the top architectural layers.

 </br>
 <p align="center">